JacquiGreenland/CubeMate/README.md

 OnStepX needs to be downloaded separately and compiled with the supplied pinmap and configuration files along with any other desired software changes.

-The repository includes CubeMate-specific configuration material and the custom ESP32-S3 pin map required for the controller PCB.
+The repository includes CubeMateEQ-specific configuration material and the custom ESP32-S3 pin map required for the controller PCB.

 > **Important:** always verify the supplied pin map against the PCB revision being built.
 Step/direction assignments and TMC UART addressing must agree with the physical board.